sterzhang/sterzhang.github.io/_pages/about.md

 # 😊 About Me

 Greetings!👋
-I'm Jianshu Zhang (张鉴殊), a 4th year undergraduate student at the [School of Cyber Science and Engineering](http://cse.whu.edu.cn/index.htm), [Wuhan University](https://www.whu.edu.cn/).
+I'm Jianshu Zhang (张鉴殊), a 4th year undergraduate at the [Wuhan University](https://www.whu.edu.cn/) and an incoming CS PhD at the [Northwestern University](https://www.northwestern.edu/).
-Prior to WHU, I spent three years studying at [Shenzhen Middle School (深圳中学)](https://www.shenzhong.net/).

 My long-term goal is to enhance the interaction between humans and AI by focusing on three key attributes: (i) reliability, (ii) multimodality, and (iii) adaptability.
 Specifically, my primary focus will be on bridging the gap between a model’s linguistic capabilities and its proficiency in other domains (e.g., vision and action).